azmigueldario/giardia_mlst_2023/notebook/notebook.md

       provided to the script in the command line
 - Drafted preliminary `main.nf` for chewBACCA pipeline

-### 20230711 - Creating input channels for cross-validation
+### Jul 2023 - Creating input channels for cross-validation

 - Different ideas to classify reads as input channels
   - Have a long format with columns {...set1,set2,set3,...setn} and divide